shijiltv/CS-VTU-Lab-Manual/VTU/Sem7/WP_Lab/WP_Lab.md

-## Program 10: Write a PHP program to store page views count in SESSION, to increment the count on each refresh, and to show the count on web page.
+<DIV style='page-break-after:always'></DIV>## Program 10: Write a PHP program to store page views count in SESSION, to increment the count on each refresh, and to show the count on web page.
 ***

 ### Tags used: